 His command was ice cold.
 His tone clearly added 'Now!' to the end of his sentence.

-Taking heed, Matsumoto left the office in search of her newest roommate.
+Taking head, Matsumoto left the office in search of her newest roommate.

 "Taaaiiiichhhoouuu!
-You're going to have to talk to me sooommmeettiimmmeee!"
+You're going to have to talk to me sometime!"
 She sang, happily prancing around the office.

 "… Nothing happened."

 She tsked.
-"If it really was nothing, you wouldn't have holed yourself up in your office all day."
+"If it really was nothing, you wouldn't have holed yourself up in your office all last night and all today."

 A tick formed in his forehead.
 "I have not 'holed myself up'….
-I have been doing the paperwork that needs to get done this week, something that is taking slightly longer than expected because my supposed vice captain refusing to do her share!
+I have been catching up on the paperwork that needs to get done this week, something that is taking slightly longer than expected because my supposed vice captain refuse to do her share!
 If you just acted like you were supposed to, we wouldn't even be in this mess!"

 Matsumoto raised a manicured brow and gave a lewd grin, "From what I saw, seems like you two were on the exact same page…"